 The Westall UFO

-All of a sudden, something unusual appeared in the sky.
-An object, a silver-grey disk or saucer, moving slowly over the school, heading south.
+Around 11.00am, an object was suddenly seen in the sky.
+Described as a silver-grey disk or saucer, it was moving slowly over the school, heading south.

 – Terry Peck, eyewitness